Nesrin Cavadzade

 Nesrin Cavadzade (Nəsrin Cavadzadə; born 30 July 1982) is a Turkish actress of Azerbaijani origin.
-She is the granddaughter of prominent Azerbaijani scientist, Mirmammad Cavadzade.
+She is the granddaughter of prominent Azerbaijani scientist, Mirmammad Cavadzade's brother.

 Biography

 Nesrin Cavadzade was born in Baku, Azerbaijan SSR (now Azerbaijan).
 She moved to Istanbul, Turkey with her mother at the age of 11.

 Cavadzade attended Özel Bilgi Lisesi in Şişli for secondary school education and enrolled in the drama club.
 After secondary school, she attended Şişli Terakki Lisesi where she became a part of the drama club.
 While studying, she made five short films, which were screened at local and international festivals, including Berlinale Talent Campus, and received various prizes.

 After graduating from Şişli Terakki High School, she enrolled in Marmara University, Fine Arts Faculty, Cinema and TV department.
+After graduating from Marmara University, she got coached for acting at Tekand Studyo Oyunculari.

 She made her television debut in Yersiz Yurtsuz and then appeared in the different TV series, including Görüş Günü Kadınları and Küçük Ağa.
 She was cast in adaptations of Turkish classic novels Samanyolu, Al Yazmalım, Ağır Roman Yeni Dünya.

 She was awarded the International Antalya Golden Orange Film Festival for Best Supporting Actress for her performance in Güzel Günler Göreceğiz in 2011 and Best Actress in Kuzu in 2014.

 Personal life

 Nesrin Cavadzade has been dating with Turkish actor Gökhan Alkan since November 2020.
 In June 2022 rumors started that the couple had separated.
-She is dating with since April 2024.